- 1 Why Do I Have Low Water Pressure in my Shower?

 The average single control shower has a volume valve that affects water pressure.
 Over time, after much use, it may start disrupting the water flow.
 Repairs usually don’t work, so it’s best to replace it.
 And, that’s not something you should try doing yourself.

 Hard water contains mineral deposits that can accumulate in showerheads.
 Over time, those deposits can decrease the flow and volume of water.
+And if you have a dual shower head, mind clean both.

 Wider Plumbing Issues